SliTaz-official/slitaz-wiki/en/guides/flash.rst

 By using this method the Flash plugin can be managed through :program:`tazpkg`; it will update itself as the repo package is updated.

-When you install Flash to SliTaz 3.0 and :program:`Midori` is not recognizing the plugin — just reinstall Midori with
+When you install Flash to SliTaz 3.0 and :program:`Midori` is not recognizing the plugin — just reinstall :program:`Midori` with

 .. code-block:: console